 1. Use an acne cleanser

 While any gentle soap or body wash can help remove dirt and excess oils, there are specific products geared toward fighting body breakouts.
 Dr. Thompson suggests starting with skin care products that include benzoyl peroxide.

 “Normally, I favor milder (<5%) benzoyl peroxide washes as stronger (10%) washes can cause more dryness and irritate the skin on your face.
 Fortunately, the trunk tends to be less sensitive with treatment,” Dr. Thompson said.

 2. Try a topical retinoid

 Whether a prescription agent or over-the-counter adapalene gel, this is another great option for treating body acne.
-Products like Differin (adapalene 0.1%) gel and Retin-A play a crucial role in the treatment of acne by regulating skin cell turnover and reducing inflammation deep in the skin to not only clear but prevent future pimples.
+Products like Differin (adapalene 0.1%) gel and Retin-A play a crucial role in the treatment of acne by regulating skin cell turnover, so dead skin cells don't clog pores, and reducing inflammation deep in the skin to not only clear but prevent future pimples.

 3. Remember sun protection

 People may report different experiences regarding the impact of sun on their acne.
 While sun exposure can increase vitamin D and be associated with exercise and fun, moderation is key.
 While certain light spectrums including blue light may help acne, too much ultraviolet sun exposure can increase skin aging and further darken acne spots.
 To combat the damage with ultraviolet light, it is important to understand the benefits of hats, shade, awareness of the time of day and duration of sun exposure.
 For sunscreens, try to use a non-comedogenic (won't clog pores), oil-free, mineral sunscreen.

 4. Develop good workout habits

 It’s great to put in the time for workouts, but don’t hang out too long in your sweaty clothes.
-Make sure you shower and change clothes right after working out—or doing anything that gets you sweaty.
+Make sure you shower and change clothes right after working out—or after excessive sweating.

 5. Resist the urge to pop, pick or scrub acne

 A zit may be harder to reach on your back but resist the urge to pick and pop your body acne to avoid acne scars.
 As well, avoid course or rough body scrubs that are traumatic to the skin.
 These will only make acne worse.

 6. Modify your diet